semohr/quart-vite-template/README.md

 - [eslint] for linting, formatting and enforcing code style
 - [vitest] for testing

-### Server (quart)
+### Backend Server (quart)

-The server application is located in the `server` folder.
+The server application is located in the `backend` folder.
 It is a basic [quart] app which serves the frontend app and has some exemplary endpoints.

 **Included libraries:**